 There are so many designs of wool and wool-blend blankets, you’re bound to find one that fits your style.

-We’re going to start with the highest quality (and highest price point) and work our way down to the lower quality but good value camping blankets.
+We’re going to start with the highest quality (and highest price point) and work our way down to the lower quality but good value cozy wool blankets.

 Filson Mackinaw Blanket

 This Filson Mackinaw wool blanket is made from 100% virgin wool and boasts a trendy but classic red and black buffalo plaid design.